abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 },
 ```

-This configuration indicates the default base url of all the Http Api requests; which is the url of the Web Gateway for the back-office application.
+This configuration indicates the default base URL of all the Http Api requests; which is the URL of the Web Gateway for the back-office application.

 ### Application Templates